rohitsinghlab/raygun/README.md

 ## Updates
-[Nov 3 - 3:00 pm] Updating the saved model to make it accessible to cpu only systems.
+[Nov 3 - 3:00 pm] Updating the saved model on Zenodo to make it accessible to cpu-only systems.

 ## Introduction